ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-human-side-of-software-engineering-reflections-on-growth-and-impact.md

 I believe the last five years acting as a Team Lead changed my perspective, allowing me to understand this book very well.
 Leading a team helped me see the big picture and understand how to proceed in many situations.
 Also, this experience allowed me to understand how a company approaches an engineer's career progression.

 Some things we read don't make sense until we have experience.
-I'm assuming the reader of this book is not an entry-level Software Engineer, so some examples might be difficult to understand if you're in an initial position.
+I believe some examples might be difficult to understand if you're in an initial position.

-Don't worry, you can and will get there!
+Don't worry, because you can and will get there!
 But here's my first thought:

-> This book articulated many things I know today, but I wish someone had told me when I started as a developer.
+> This book explained many things I know today, but I wish someone had told me when I started as a developer.

 This is a good book for people starting as Software Developers who need to understand how professional growth works in a company.
 It's also a good book for experienced developers who want to ensure they continue growing and stay on the right track.

 ### Take Charge of Your Career

-Simply *wanting* to grow isn't enough.
+Simply wanting to grow isn't enough.
 You need to be in charge of your career.
 This isn't your leader's responsibility; it's yours.
 Here's my second thought:

 > Think about your career growth and try to answer where you want to be in the next few years.
 Don't leave this decision to your leader.